 Like Pfsense, the OPNsense is also based on FreeBSD operating system.
 Since VirtualBox is a hypervisor and supports many operating systems, including FreeBSD, you can very well install the OPNsense on a Virtualbox.
 If your machine has enough resources such as memory and CPU, you can spin up multiple VM’s and configure them as a client machine connected to the LAN side of the firewall.
 And we are going to do just that in this lab.

 Which one is better Opnsense or PfSense?

-Based on multiple tests I did, I found most of the features that I use with PfSense are available and identical with Opnsense as well however, the Opnsense doesn’t have pfblocker NG package available.
+Based on multiple tests I did, I found most of the features that I use with PfSense are available and identical with Opnsense as well; however, the Opnsense doesn’t have pfblocker NG package available.

 In this blog, we are going to install Opnsense on an oracle VirtualBox.
 There are many other hypervisors such as KVM, VMware workstation you could use to install the Opnsense in it.
-Since VirtualBox is free and it is available across the operating systems (windows mac and Linux), this article would help you to install the Opnsense on your machine regardless of the operating system you have.
+Since VirtualBox is free and available across the operating systems (windows mac and Linux), this article would help you install the Opnsense on your machine regardless of the operating system you have.

 You may check out the article PfSense on a VirtualBox if you wanted to install the pfSense on a VirtualBox.
 Maybe you can install both and start building a lab with two.

 In this blog, we would install an Opnsense firewall on the Virtualbox hypervisor.
 The WAN side should provide internet access, and the LAN side is on an internal network, which is completely isolated from the host network.
 We would also add two virtual machines to the same internal network, and those machines should be able to go out of the network or to the internet is through the Opnsene firewall.